 This procedure was performed after intravenous sedation, where propofol and remifentanil were infused using a target controlled infusion system.
 The right femoral vein access was achieved using a 10F sheath (Radifocus, Terumo, Leuven, Belgium).
-A snare (Amplatz Goose Neck Snare Kit, EV3, Plymouth, USA) with a loop diameter of 1 cm was then placed into the right hepatic vein (RHV) and left open in the lumen.
-Subsequently, a puncture in the abdominal wall was made via the snare loop into the portal vein (PV) with the appropriate position and angle obtained under CT guidance.
-Using a 18G puncture needle, a 0.035” guidewire (Radifocus, Terumo, Leuven, Belgium) was then advanced all the way to the PV and subsequently to the splenic vein (SV).
-The puncture needle was then gently retracted, the guidewire was pulled back into the femoral approach by retracting the snare.
-Consequently, an access from the right femoral vein through the RHV into the PV and SV was achieved.
+A snare (Amplatz Goose Neck Snare Kit, EV3, United States) with a loop diameter of 1 cm was then placed into the right hepatic vein (RHV) and left open in the lumen.
+Subsequently, a puncture in the abdominal wall was made via the snare loop into the PV with the appropriate position and angle obtained under CT guidance.
+Using a 18G puncture needle, a 0.035” guidewire (Radifocus, Terumo, Leuven, Belgium) was then advanced all the way to the PV and subsequently to the splenic vein.
+The puncture needle was then gently retracted, and the guidewire was pulled back into the femoral approach by retracting the snare.
+Consequently, an access from the right femoral vein through the RHV into the PV and splenic vein was achieved.